shubham070696/Portfolio/dataviz3&4.md

 Based on the feedback provided by the 2 users, I moved on to change my visual accordingly.

 ### Building my solution
-Based on the feedback received, I made the following changes:
+Based on the feedback received, I made the following changes, since my whole story revolves around conveying that majority of that states renting is better option:
-1. I categorized Renting and buying with two different colors to show a contrast ( Buying - Orange and Renting - Green)  .
+1. I categorized renting and buying with two different colors to show a contrast ( Buying - Orange and Renting - Green).
+I selected green for renting to show the correlation with my title that renting is better in majority of the states.
-2. Sorted the data based on the difference amount showing the meter level movement towards buying from left to right.
+2. Sorted the data based on the difference amount showing the movement towards renting from left to right.
 3. I changed the title to much more brief description about the story that the visualization wants to convey which "According to 2018 statistics, renting is better in majority of the states".
-4. Added the legends to signify rent and buy.
+4. Added the descriptive legends to signify preferring to rent and buy.
-5. Changed the Y axis label to much more descriptive title.
+5. Changed the Y axis label to much more descriptive title according to the changed metric.

 ### Final Visualization
 My visualization is attached below: